rioj7/whenFile/README.md

     * `file path Regular Expression` : for which file path do we change the `workbenchColor`.
 It is an object with the following properties:
         * `workbenchColor` : an object with the color names and values to change
         * `whenDirty` : an object with the color names and values to change when the file is dirty (not saved).
-    * `byLanguageId` : on object where the key is a [languageId](https://code.visualstudio.com/docs/languages/identifiers)
+    * `byLanguageId` : an object where the key is a [languageId](https://code.visualstudio.com/docs/languages/identifiers)
         * the value for a languageId is an object with the following properties:
             * `workbenchColor` : an object with the color names and values to change
             * `whenDirty` : an object with the color names and values to change when the file is dirty (not saved).